 If we see greater efficiencies with EGS, I actually believe we will see increased geographic use of geothermal heat in the whole country rather than primarily in the western U.S. states which have bigger geothermal resources according to the DOE.
-Thus EGS could have global implications, especially for cogeneration plants (i.e. natural gas + geothermal, solar or wind + geothermal, etc).
+Thus EGS could have global implications, especially for geothermal based cogeneration plants that can provide heat and electricity.

 Bear mind geothermal has been used successfully in California, Nevada, Oregon and Utah and in countries such as Sweden, Iceland and, Greenland which have hotter thermal pool areas.
 Geothermal has even been famously used in the Texas home of former President George W. Bush.
 Plus, geothermal power found its way to The Statue of Liberty in 2010.
 As Frank Sinatra famously sang, “Start spreading the news…”